Role of Social Media at Workplace

 3- Problem Solving

-Sometimes an outside perspective is needed, and social media is a means to gain multiple new perspectives, quickly, easily, and for free.
+Sometimes an outside perspective is needed, and social media is a means to gain multiple new perspectives quickly, easily, and for free.

 4- Strengthens Personal Relationships with Coworkers